MENU

 When ready to serve, heat the sauce and add the chicken strips.
 Cook for about 10 - 12 minutes.

-Serve over the selected rice and top with the chopped green onions.
+Serve over Brown Rice and top with the chopped green onions.

 Nutrition Facts